BerndHagen/Medio-YouTube-Converter/README.md

 4. **Adjust Additional Settings:**
    - **Save Location:** Click the three dots next to the `Choose a Folder Path` field to specify the save directory.
    - **File Naming:** Enter a name for your file in the `Title your Video` field.
-   - **Quality Selection:** Choose your preferred resolution from the provided list for optimal quality.
+   - **Quality Selection:** Choose your preferred resolution from the provided list.

 5. **Initiate Download:**
    - Click the `Start Download` button to begin.
 The application will display the download status in the upper right corner, showing progress and completion indicators.